ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## FaunaDB

-[Fauna](https://fauna.com/) is globally distributed, low-latency database, with native GraphQL support, that promises to be always consistent and always secure.
+[Fauna](https://fauna.com/) is a globally distributed, low-latency database, with native GraphQL support, that promises to be always consistent and always secure.

 As a serverless database, FaunaDB allows our applications to access data "as a service".
 Contrary to more "traditional" relational databases, there's no need to host and manage our own database.
 Zero server operations and transparent scalability out-of-the-box.

+> "Because serverless technologies abstract away the problems I don't want to
+> deal with (setting up servers, scaling them, hosting my logic etc.) and allow
+> me to just run my code whenever I need it to." - _[Tomasz Łakomy](https://tlakomy.com/why-im-excited-about-serverless)_

 From a developer's perspective this is awesome, because it allows us to be more productive and focus solely on the logic of the app we're building.